Bengali ghugni recipe – learn how to make delicious Kolkata street style Bengali motor korai ghugni at home with step-by-step pictures.

 How to boil the peas in a rice cooker?

-For boiling peas in rice cooker, just follow the same method using in making rice.
+For boiling peas in the rice cooker, just follow the same method used in making rice.
 Use the measuring cup for measuring both the soaked peas and water.
-The proportion of peas and water should be the same as the proportion of rice and water is instructed over the rice cooker booklet.
+Keep the proportion of peas and water the same as the proportion of rice and water is instructed over the rice cooker booklet.